 See the park map for information on trails, access and permitted uses.

+- DO take your trash with you.
 Thank you for not leaving trash in the park.

+- Don't leave anything behind.
 Carry out whatever you carry in.

-Take only pictures, leave only footprints.
+- DO take only pictures, leave only footprints.

-Old Shelter Pavilion
+Old Shelter Pavilion and Stage

 New Shelter Pavilion

-Nestled in the heart of Hubbard Park, the New Shelter is handicapped accessible and a bit more shaded than the Old Shelter.
+Nestled in the heart of Hubbard Park, the New Shelter is universally accessible and a bit more shaded than the Old Shelter.
 A composting toilet stands right across the road, and the lawn is large enough for some games or for children to run around.
 There are also several picnic tables, a grill and a water fountain.
 If you plan to use it without making a reservation, please check the reservation wall in the shelter to make sure it has not already been reserved.

 Hubbard Park Tower